imagej/imagej.github.io/_pages/plugins/spim-bead-registration-deprecated.md

 <!-- -->

--   **Display registration**: This will display an interactive window visualizing the global optimization process. **Note:** This slows down the optimization.
+-   **Display registration**: This will display an interactive window visualizing the global optimization process.
+    {% include notice icon="note" content="This slows down the optimization." %}

 <!-- -->